mayank-96/Tudul-App-Flutter/README.md

 # Tudul-App-Flutter
-Todo App created with Flutter and CRUD SQLite
+Todo-List App created with Flutter and CRUD SQLite

 ## Screenshots